mmenozzi/mmenozzi.github.io/_posts/2016-01-22-php-web-development-with-docker.md

 As said before, on OS X Docker runs on a Oracle VirtualBox Linux virtual machine (also known as [docker machine](https://docs.docker.com/machine/)).
 To make work the data volume feature the docker machine mounts the user's home directory from the host to the docker machine itself.
 This mount is done through the vboxsf which is terribly slow!
 I think that performances are important even for development environments because allows people to be more productive.
 With this setup I found that a [Magento](http://magentocommerce.com) 1.x application running on Docker was over 10 times slower than the same application running on my host.
 So I decided to keep searching a more performant solution.

 First I tried [dinghy](https://github.com/codekitchen/dinghy) which is basically an alternative docker machine but with an NFS mount instead of vboxsf.
-NFS is much more fast so, with dinghy, things have improved a lot (4/5 times slower than host) but it wasn't enough for me because I didn’t want a performance loss by switching to Docker as dev environment.
+NFS is much faster so, with dinghy, things have improved a lot (4/5 times slower than host) but it wasn't enough for me because I didn’t want a performance loss by switching to Docker as dev environment.

 So I finally found [Docker Unison](https://github.com/leighmcculloch/docker-unison) which is a two-way fast file sync system.
 Basically I have to start a special Docker container which runs the Unison server: